matfallet/Quapth_Initiation/README.md

   ![image](https://user-images.githubusercontent.com/127110867/230054393-01c82036-e607-47db-9ea3-22c7c3a20cd8.png)

   - Create an empty directory
-  - Selection the image format compatible with Bioformat : use only 2D image in fluorescence or coloration.
-Z stack images are readed but can be processed only slice by slice with specific script
+  - Select the image format compatible with Bioformat : use only 2D image in fluorescence or coloration.
+Z stack images are readeable but can be processed only slice by slice with specific script
-  - Selection the images with "Add images" or drag and drop directly the images in the software.
+  - Select the images with "Add images" or drag and drop directly the images in the software.
    - By double-clicking on the selected image, a "set image type" window opens.
 Select the appropriate image type ("fluo","HE",..).
    - To reopen the project, click on "open project" and select "project.qpproj" or drag and drop the project files directly into the sofware.
 You can also affiliate the file to QuPath with the option "open with".
 If you lose all the data in your file it is possible to recover them with "project.qpproj.backup".
+  - You can move the directory of your project, if the images are in the directory of your project, you will have to update the URL of the image which is displayed in red in the "Image" tab, just double click it to update it.
 By right-clicking on the image, you can open, delete or rename it.
 You can also add notes using the "Edit Description" function.
-Or have the name of the mask image, or create a folder with the name of the starting image using the "Sort By" -> "URI" option.
+Or create a folder with the name of the starting image using the "Sort By" -> "URI" option.
   ![image](https://user-images.githubusercontent.com/127110867/230065394-cdaca62a-abb2-4c83-87f2-aa5f87f8f94c.png)